dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### Protection Against Denial of Service Attacks

 It is strongly recommended that implementations of this standard take steps towards protecting against Denial of Service (DoS) attacks.
-Some examples for recommended mitigations are given next:
+Some non-exhaustive list of examples for recommended mitigations are given next:
   * Enforcing limits, such as the number of active approvals per token for token-level approvals or per principal for collection-level approvals, to constrain the state size of the ledger.
 Examples of such limits are given in this standard through various metadata attributes.
   * Enforcing rate limits, such as the number of transactions such as approvals or approval revocations can be performed on a per token and per principal basis to constrain the size of the transaction log for the ledger.
   * The execution of operations such as approving collections and revoking such approvals could be constrained to parties who own at least one token.
 This helps prevent DoS by attackers who create a large number of principals and perform such operations without holding tokens.